Federal Employee Due Process Attorneys

-The main distinction between federal and private sector employees is that federal employees can only be subjected to an adverse action, such as removal, demotion to a lower grade, or suspension of more than 14 days, including indefinite suspensions, if they are afforded due process because federal employment is property protected by the Constitution.
+The main distinction between federal and private sector employees is that federal employees can only be subjected to an adverse action if they are afforded due process.

 - Issue a notice of proposed adverse action to the employee, at least 30 days in advance, with the charge(s) sufficiently detailed to allow the employee to make an informed reply;

 - Allow the employee to review the materials relied upon, or the evidence against them, prior to replying to the charge(s).
 This includes any evidence considered to be aggravating with regard to the penalty assessment.

 - Afford the employee with a “meaningful opportunity” to reply, which typically includes both the right to reply in writing and orally to a deciding official with authority to make a decision on the proposed action.

 The proven attorneys at The Federal Practice Group have over a century of combined experience successfully assisting federal employees through the most difficult periods of their lives and careers.